Pear of anguish: Origins

-Further mentions of the device appear in the 19th century.
+Randle Cotgrave translates poire d'angoisse as a a choak-pear; or a wild-soure pear.

+Further mentions of the device appear in the 18th and 19th centuries.
+For example, a 'choak-pear' is described in an issue of The Times dated May 18, 1790.
+It was reportedly found in the torture chamber of the Inquisition in Avignon.
+It separated into four parts with hidden springs; "when an accused person was apprehended, this choak-pear was put into his mouth, and the springs separating the jaws, effectually precluded the unfortunate victim from uttering a syllable."

 They are also mentioned in Grose's Dictionary of the Vulgar Tongue (1811) as "Choke Pears", and described as aids used in extortion, "formerly used in Holland."
+The device was evidently known sufficiently well in 19th century France that it is mentioned by Alexandre Dumas in his Twenty Years After (1845) and by Charles Monselet in Les Chemises Rouges (1850-1857); it is used as a gag in both cases.

 They were also discussed in a book by Eldridge and Watts, superintendent of police and chief inspector of the detective bureau in Boston, Massachusetts (1897).
 While accepting that ordinary pear-shaped gags exist, they observed that contemporary robbers used no such device as Palioly's Pear and cast doubt upon its very existence in the first place, saying that "fortunately for us this 'diabolical invention' appears to be one of the lost arts, if, indeed, it ever existed outside of de Calvi's head.
 There is no doubt, however, of the fashioning of a pear-shaped gag which has been largely used in former days by robbers in Europe and may still be employed to some extent.
 This is also known as the 'choke-pear', though it is far less marvelous and dangerous than the pear of Palioly."

 Another mention is found in Brewer's Dictionary of Phrase and Fable (1898), which claims that "robbers in Holland at one time made use of a piece of iron in the shape of a pear, which they forced into the mouth of their victim.
 On turning a key, a number of springs thrust forth points of iron in all directions, so that the instrument of torture could never be taken out except by means of the key."